What Is A Platonic Friendship And Do They Exist?

 If your friend feels the same, you can plan a date or discuss the possibilities for your relationship going forward.
 Although your friendship might change, you could get to know your friend in new ways.

 If you commit to a romantic or sexual relationship with your friend, you could learn new aspects of their personality that you didn't see before.
 These could be positive or negative qualities, as people often act differently in committed relationships than in friendships.
-Like with any relationship, this could be an adjustment, and you may consider couples therapy or discuss these adjustments with your partner.
+Like with any relationship, this could be an adjustment, and you may consider couples therapy or discuss these adjustments with your romantic partner.

-Is the "Friend Zone" real?
+Is the "Friend zone" real?

 Relationships are a two-way street.
 If someone is not interested in you as more than a friend, it may be rewarding to consider counseling or working through your emotions on your own time.
 Try not to guilt your friend or tell them they are unkind for not being interested in you, as love is a chemical process often out of our control.
+You should also remind yourself not to feel guilt, as you cannot help who you fall in love with.

 If your friend sometimes partakes in romantic or sexual activities with you, knowing that you are in love with them, but they are unwilling to commit to you, it may be worth ending the sexual or romantic connection between you.
 Consider setting boundaries if you feel taken advantage of.
 Let them know you're not interested in an "in-between" relationship or "situationship."